Home » Read & Learn » Marketing » Groundwork for Sole Proprietor Startups

 Instead, I was friends with folks from all cliques while not being part of any single one.
 And that’s how I’ve run my business.

-It’s easy to get wrapped up in business group think or the “in-crowd” clique.
-I prefer to be a loner and make decisions based on what works for me and my business — not what a particular group of folks claims is the way to go.
-Or what the expert du jour claims as fact.
+It’s easy to get wrapped up in business groupthink or the “in-crowd” clique.
+I prefer to be a loner and make decisions based on what works for me and my business—not what a particular group of folks claims is the way to go or what the expert du jour claims as fact.

 Listen to Your Gut